RafaSoares1/42_CUB3D/README.md

 - `WASD` must allow to move the "player"
 - The left and right arrow keys must allows to rotate the perspective
 - `ESC` and the cross on the window's frame must close the program
-- The program take a map only with the `.cub` extension
+- The program takes a map only with the `.cub` extension

 ## MinilibX